A-Thierry/GOST/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/A-Thierry/GOST/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/A-Thierry/GOST/blob/master/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests to me.

 ## Authors